curiousest/curiousest.github.io/_posts/2020-04-25-how-i-speak-product.md

 Every time a person or team puts effort into something, they are working on a solution to some problem.
 These things exist, even if we don't think about them every time we work on something.

 Every second spent clarifying the problem is not spent making the solution happen.
-Like all things in product, you must do exactly what is needed and no more.
+Like all things in product, you must aim do exactly what is needed and no more.